annmohankunnath/Decision-Tree-Classifier-Solving-the-Iris-Flower-Dataset/README.md

-The popular Iris FLower Dataset is being solved by using DecisionTreeClassifier in Python
+Using Decision Tree Classifiers to classify images in the Iris Dataset